VirtoCommerce/vc-module-order/README.md

 ## Constraints

-The Order Management process in VitroCommerce OMS is not coded and not pre-determined.
+The Order Management process in VirtoCommerce OMS is not coded and not pre-determined.
 This system is designed as an Order Details Editor with no validation logics available.
 The system is implied to be an additional storage for customer orders details.

 ## Functional possibilities